NOTE 1: Significant Accounting Policies

 Current tax is determined on the amount of tax payable in respect of taxable income for the year.
 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
 The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.

-VIII.
-Property, plant and equipment
+vi Property, plant and equipment

-management at the time the asset is acquired and reviewed periodically, including at each financial year end.
+Property, plant and equipment represent a significant proportion of the asset base of the Company.
+The charge in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
+The useful lives and residual values of Company's assets are determined by the management at the time the asset is acquired and reviewed periodically, including at each financial year end.
 The lives are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

-Useful Life
+Assets Useful Life Method

-3 years
+Computer 3 years Written Down Value

-Furniture and Fixture
+Furniture and Fixture 10 years Written Down Value

 Depreciation on addition to Property, Plant & Equipment is provided on pro-rata basis from the date of acquisition.
 Depreciation on sale/deduction from Property, Plant & Equipment is provided up to the date preceding the date of sale, deduction as the case may be.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in Statement of Profit and Loss.

-Impairment of Asset (AS - 28)
+vii Impairment of Asset :

-IX.
-Intangible Asset
+viii Intangible Asset

 Costs associated with maintaining software programmes are recognised as an expense as incurred.
 Development costs that are directly attributable to the design and testing of identifiable and unique software products controlled by the Company are recognized as intangible assets when the following criteria are met:

-1. It is technically feasible to complete the software so that it will be available for use
+1) It is technically feasible to complete the software so that it will be available for use

-2. There is an ability to use or sell the software
+2) There is an ability to use or sell the software

-3. Directly attributable employee costs that are capitalized as part of the software and other related cost, if any which can be reliably measured.
+3) Directly attributable employee costs that are capitalized as part of the software and other related cost, if any which can be reliably measured.

-X. Employee benefits
+x Employee benefits

-i) Short term employee benefits
+(i) Short term employee benefits

 All employee benefits falling due wholly within twelve months of rendering the service are classified as short term employee benefits.
 The benefits like salaries, wages, and short term compensated absences and performance incentives are recognized in the period in which the employee renders the related service.

-ii) Post-employment benefits Defined contribution plan
+a) Defined contribution plan

 The Company's state governed provident fund scheme are classified as defined contribution plans.
 The contribution paid / payable under the schemes is recognised in the statement of profit and loss in the period in which the employee renders the related service.

-XII.
-Current and non-current classification
+xii Current and non-current classification

 The Company presents assets and liabilities in the balance sheet as restated based on current / non-current classification.